 10. Front Range Community College

-Front Range Community College’s Associate of Applied Science degree in Paralegal Studies helps student prepare for the work they will do under the supervision of licensed lawyers and attorneys.
+Front Range Community College’s Associate of Applied Science degree in Paralegal Studies helps students prepare for the work they will do under the supervision of licensed lawyers and attorneys.
 This includes drafting legal documents, preparing contracts, and researching laws and regulations.
-The AAS degree is sixty credits in length; however, those who are enrolled in just the paralegal certificate, will need only thirty credits.
+The AAS degree is sixty credits in length; however, those who are enrolled in just the paralegal certificate will need only thirty credits.

-Front Range Community College is the state’s number one community college with a student population over 28,000.
-The college has a low student to faculty ratio and over 100 certificates available.
+Front Range Community College is the state’s number one community college with a student population of over 28,000.
+The college has a low student-to-faculty ratio and over 100 certificates available.
 The school provides a diverse student body; students attend from forty-six states and over 100 countries.
-There are also several community resources for students on and off campus.
+There are also several community resources for students on and off-campus.
 The college has also made it convenient for working adults with children to finish their college education by providing childcare services through a federal grant.